 ID Requirements:Since voting is done by mail, ID is only required when registering to vote, see voter registration qualifications above to see the ID requirements necessary to register to vote.

-Verifying absentee ballot status: You can track the status of your ballot online at My Vote or you can call your County Election Office
+Verifying absentee ballot status: Track the status of your absentee ballot through Oregon's My Vote or you can call your county election office.